8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 #### Calculated Field Types

-The "Virtual" and "Stored" options will indicate how values are stored, which has the following implications when used:
+The **Virtual** and **Stored** options will indicate how values are stored, which has the following implications when used:

-- _Virtual_ - Values are not stored, but are evaluated when rows are read.
+- **Virtual**: Values are not stored, but are evaluated when rows are read.
 A virtual column takes no storage.

-- _Stored_ - Values are evaluated and stored when rows are inserted or updated.
+- **Stored**: Values are evaluated and stored when rows are inserted or updated.
 A stored column requires storage space and can be indexed.

 ![Adding Full Name Field to Users table in 8base Console](../_images/calculated-field-full-name.png)